 There’s a wonderful network of bushwalking and fire trails through the Wellington Range behind Hobart, the city in which I live.
 The great thing about Hobart is that within 15 minutes of the CBD, you’re in the bush, and within an hour’s or two bushwalk you are in the silence of the wilderness.

 I was going through a particularly wearing season in my life, and so I decided to take a day of rest in the mountains and explore a few new wild places.
 I didn’t really have a plan, so I went wherever my feet carried me.
 I soon found myself on top of Trestle Mountain, which is more of a mountain bump than a mountain.
 It is situated behind Collins Bonnet, the stunning mountain behind Hobart’s iconic Mt.
 Wellington.

-From the fire trail it was only 20 minutes of steepness to the top of Trestle Mountain.
-Like Collins Bonnet, it had absolutely gorgeous views in every direction, although I was so captivated by the view in this photo that I ran out of time to explore all of the other ones.
-I hope to go back again soon and capture some more.
+From the fire trail it was only 20 minutes of steep scrambling to get the top of Trestle Mountain.
+Like Collins Bonnet, it had absolutely gorgeous views in every direction.
+I was so captivated by the view in this photo that I ran out of time to explore all of the other potential shots from the summit.

-I stayed on the top for quite awhile, watching the sun beams pierce through the clouds and dance around on the flanks of distant mountains as the wind blew the clouds along.
+I stayed on the top of Trestle Mountain for quite awhile, watching the sun beams pierce through the clouds and dance around on the flanks of distant mountains as the wind blew the clouds along.

 “I lift up my eyes to the hills–where does my help come from?
 My help comes from the LORD, the Maker of heaven and earth.
 He will not let your foot slip–he who watches over you will not slumber; indeed, he who watches over Israel will neither slumber nor sleep.
 The LORD watches over you–the LORD is your shade at your right hand; the sun will not harm you by day, nor the moon by night.
 The LORD will keep you from all harm–he will watch over you life; the LORD will watch over your coming and going both now and forevermore.”
 (Psalm 121)